Learn how to make smoked tuna steaks on ANY grill or smoker!

 Brine the tuna steaks for about 45-60 minutes in the refrigerator.

-The longer you leave the tuna steaks in the brine the saltier they will get, so if it’s your first time brining expensive tuna steaks, be conservative with how long you leave them in the brine.
+The longer you leave the tuna steaks in the brine, the saltier they will get.
+If it's your first time brining expensive tuna steaks, be conservative with how long you leave them in the brine.

 You can always go longer next time.

-Take the tuna steaks out of the bag, bucket, or baking tray and rinse them off really well under cold running water, and pat very, very dry with paper towels, and place them on a wire rack to air dry even further.
+Take the tuna steaks out of the bag, bucket, or baking tray and rinse them off well under cold running water.
+Pat them dry with paper towels, and place them on a wire rack to air dry even further.

 Don’t worry, there is still plenty of flavor INSIDE the meat.

-Unlike a marinade where you leave the sauce on the meat when you cook, with a brine, you always rinse off the exterior of the fish or it will be much too salty.
+Unlike a marinade where you leave the sauce on the meat when you cook, with a brine, you typically rinse off the exterior of the fish or it will be much too salty.

 Keep them on the wire rack for about 1-2 hours in the refrigerator while you start to get your grill or smoker ready.